cbrnrd/rise/README.md

 ## Installing

-In order to get now up and running, there's 2 ways you can install it.
+In order to get rise up and running, there's 2 ways you can install it.

 1. Download the gem